-Duty bearers Right Right holders responsibilities ATT A CONTRACT OF CHER responsibilities Listen to children and take their views seriously.
+Duty bearers Right Right holders responsibilities NICE CHOO responsibilities Listen to children and take their views seriously.
 Take childrens views and use them in school.
 Encourage children to have a say and feel confident.
 Article 12 You have the right to give your opinion, and for adults to listen and take it seriously.
 Choose own challenges in learning .
+Give ideas about learning topics, rewards or sanctions.
+Talk to adults about feelings or worries.
 Plan exciting learning challenges.
+We will be a children to try their best and work as a team with families and school.
 Article 28 You have the right to a good quality education.
 Children should always try their best.
-Listen to adults. 》 Adults should teach children in all areas of the curriculum and encourage them to devel- op super skills.
+Listen to adults.
+Adults should teach children in all areas of the curriculum and encourage them to develop super skills.
 Article 29 Your education should help you use and develop your talents and abilities.
 It should also help you learn to live peacefully.
 Children should always try their best.
 Listen to adults and try their best to achieve their next steps.

-🙀 Elmwood's Toilet Charter 🙀
+Elmwood's Toilet Charter

-Duty bearers Right Right holders responsibilities SCHOOL responsibilities Respect childrens Article 16 Have the right to privacy.
+Duty bearers Right Right holders responsibilities S HOO CEE responsibilities Respect childrens Article 16 Have the right to privacy.
 You have the right go to the toilet in to privacy. private.
 Ensure the toilets Article 19 Use toilet paper are safe and clean.
-You have the right sensibly. 🧊 Ensure children to be protected Flush the toilet. know how to use from being hurt Make sure soap the toilets and mistreated, in and water stays in properly. 🚽 body or mind. the sink.
+You have the right sensibly.
+Ensure children to be protected Flush the toilet. know how to use from being hurt Make sure soap the toilets and mistreated, in and water stays in properly. body or mind. the sink.

-POSITIVE HANDLING RECORD FORM
+PHYSICAL INTERVENTION RECORD FORM

-For reporting significant incidents where staff have used positive handling on a pupil
+For reporting significant incidents where staff have had to physically restrain a pupil.

-Details of pupil on whom positive handling was used - name, class, and any SEN, disability or other vulnerability Date, time and location of incident Description of incident by the staff involved, including any attempts to de-escalate and warnings given that force might be used Reason for positive handling and description used Any injury suffered by staff or pupils and any first aid and/or medical attention required Follow-up, including post-incident support and any disciplinary action against pupils Any information and incident shared with staff no involved in it and external agencies When and how those with parental responsibility were informed about the incident and any views they have expressed Has any complaint been lodged (details chould not be recorded)?
-V (N Has any complaint been lodged (details should not be recorded)?
+Details of pupil on whom physical intervention was used - name, class, and any SEN, disability or other vulnerability Date, time and location of incident Description of incident by the staff involved, including any attempts to de-escalate and warnings given that force might be used Reason for physical intervention and description of what intervention/method used Any injury suffered by staff or pupils and any first aid and/or medical attention required Follow-up, including post-incident support and any disciplinary action against pupils Any information and incident shared with staff no involved in it and external agencies When and how those with parental responsibility were informed about the incident and any views they have expressed

+Has any complaint been lodged (details should not be recorded)?
 Y/N Names of staff involved (directly or as witnesses) Details of other pupils involved (directly or as witnesses), including whether any of the pupils involved were vulnerable for SEN, disability, medical or social reasons

-Report compiled by: Role: Date:
+Report compiled by: Role:

 Role:

 Date:

 Report countersigned by:

-Role:
+Role: Date:

 Date:

-- The member of staff involved in the incident should compile the record.
-The member of staff with lead responsibility for safeguarding checks the record and provides the member of staff with a copy of the final version. - If there is an injury to the pupil or member of staff the Croydon Council accident report form must be used (hard copy available in the school office).
+The member of staff involved in the incident should compile the record.
+The member of staff with lead responsibility for safeguarding checks the record, signs it and uploads it onto CPOMs.

+If there is an injury to the pupil or member of staff the school's accident report form must be used (forms available from the school office).